 West LB shall make each payment due after completion of a Milestone set forth in Exhibit 4.1 no later than five (5) business days after (i) completion of such Milestone and West LB’s and ENA’s receipt of GE’s written certification (in such detail and accompanied by such supporting documentation as ENA may reasonably request) that such Milestone has been completed, and (ii) receipt by West LB of the joint written concurrence of GE and ENA as to such completion.
+Payment shall be made by West LB pursuant to wire transfer instructions given West LB by GE.
 In the event ENA shall not concur with GE’s written certification of a completion of an Exhibit 4.1 Milestone, ENA shall provide written notification to GE and West LB of ENA’s reasons for such nonconcurrence not later than five (5) business days after ENA’s receipt of such certification from GE.
-GE shall provide the written certification provided for in (i) above upon completion of Milestone 4.
-In the event Development Funds were paid to GE upon completion of Milestone 3 and thereafter Milestone 4 is not completed by January 31, 2001, GE agrees to refund by wire transfer to West LB or its designee, no later than February 7, 2001, $2.1 million (such refund being hereafter referred to as the “Milestone 4 Refund Amount”).
+GE shall also provide the written certification provided for in (i) above upon completion of Milestone 4.
+In the event Development Funds were paid to GE upon completion of Milestone 3 and thereafter Milestone 4 is not completed by January 31, 2001, then, without limiting any other right or remedy available to the parties under this Agreement, GE agrees to refund by wire transfer to West LB or its designee, no later than February 7, 2001, $2.1 million (such refund being hereafter referred to as the “Milestone 4 Refund Amount”).
+Payment shall be made by GE pursuant to wire transfer instructions given GE by West LB.
 West LB may, without the consent of GE but only upon the written instruction of ENA, accelerate any or all Development Funds payments whether or not the Exhibit 4.1 Milestone to which such payment relates is complete by the date scheduled hereunder.
 Acceleration of any single payment shall not create any obligation to accelerate any subsequent payment.

-4.2 If any of Milestones 1, 2 or 3 set forth in Exhibit 4.1 are not complete by September 30, 2000, then West LB shall forever be relieved of the obligation to make any payment conditioned upon completion of any Milestones described in Exhibit 4.1 unless GE, ENA and West LB mutually agree to revise the Exhibit 4.1 Milestone or its completion date.
+4.2 If any of Milestones 1, 2 or 3 set forth in Exhibit 4.1 are not complete by September 30, 2000, then West LB shall forever be relieved of the obligation to make any payment conditioned upon completion of any Milestones described in Exhibit 4.1 unless GE and ENA mutually agree in writing to revise the Exhibit 4.1 Milestone or its completion date.
 West LB has no payment or other obligations to GE under this Agreement or otherwise in respect of the Milestones except as set forth in Section 4.1.